#LetNannyGoToProm: Bryce Maine Wants Granny Catherine Maine At Eufaula High Prom

 There’s a big ruckus going on in Eufaula, Alabama, which has caused the hashtag called #LetNannyGoToProm to go viral on social media.
-It all stems from a high school senior named Bryce Maine, who wanted to have his grandmother accompany him to prom at Eufaula High School.
-Since Catherine Maine had never been to a prom previously, Bryce believed it would be a great opportunity for his “Nanny” to get to go to the Eufaula High School while Bryce could celebrate turning 18 years of age with his grandmother.
+It all stems from a high school senior named Bryce Maine who wanted to have his grandmother accompany him to prom at Eufaula High School.
+Since Catherine Maine had never been to a prom, Bryce believed it would be a great opportunity for his “Nanny” to get to go to the Eufaula High School dance while Bryce could celebrate turning 18 years of age with his grandmother.

 However, when Maine told Eufaula High School of his plans to “let Nanny go to prom,” Bryce and Catherine got a big “no” on their plans for the Maines to attend the senior prom together on Bryce’s 18th birthday.
-The was a bunch of love shown to Bryce for including his Nanny in his “promposal,” however, the Eufaula High School principal said no to Nanny attending the Eufaula High School prom.
+There was a bunch of love shown to Bryce for including his Nanny in his “promposal,” however, the Eufaula High School principal said no to Nanny attending the Eufaula High School prom.

 As seen in the above Facebook post from Sarah Catherine, cousin to Bryce, Sarah railed against the fact that the Eufaula High School denied her Nanny the opportunity to go to prom.

 According to WMC Action News 5, out Memphis, Tennessee, Nanny had already purchased her prom dress, as seen in the above photo.
-Nanny had already made plans to attend the Eufaula High School prom but now the principal of Eufaula High School won’t let Nanny go to prom.
+Nanny had already made plans to attend the Eufaula High School prom, but now the principal of Eufaula High School won’t let Nanny go to prom.
 The post began to go viral, ever since being published to Facebook on Tuesday.
 The Facebook post has been shared nearly 2,000 times and has received hundreds of Facebook reactions and comments.

-However, with all the attention the plight and saga of Nanny is getting online, the Eufaula City Schools Board of Education has not changed their minds about letting Nanny go to prom.
+However, with all the attention the saga of Nanny is getting online, the Eufaula City Schools Board of Education has not changed their minds about letting Nanny go to prom.
 A Eufaula High School teacher also got in touch with Bryce to let him know why Nanny can’t go to prom.

 The hashtag #LetNannyGoToProm was a trending Twitter topic, but the Eufaula City Schools Board of Education believes that letting Nanny go to prom would set a precedence and mean that Eufaula High School students in the future would begin bringing their grandmothers to prom as a joke and make “a mockery” out of Eufaula High School.
-That’s the update that Sarah gave to her viral Facebook post, with Sarah writing that the Eufaula High School folks wanted her to take her viral Facebook post down, but that, “It ain’t happening!”
+That’s the update Sarah gave to her viral Facebook post, with Sarah writing that Eufaula High School officials wanted the viral Facebook post taken down, but according to her, “It ain’t happening!”

 #LetNannyGoToProm come on!
 Look how pretty and excited she looks!
 She's never been to a prom!
 He's a sweetie for wanting to take her! pic.twitter.com/vPQ1sXEtpe